International Code Council Celebrates World Water Day

 Addressing water scarcity and the need for sanitation and access to clean water globally during World Water Day

 World Water Day is an annual campaign that raises awareness of the global water crisis by advocating for the sustainable management of freshwater resources.
-This year’s theme “Water for Peace” emphasizes how we all need to unite around water and use water for peace, laying the foundations of a more stable and prosperous tomorrow.
+This year’s theme “Glacier Preservation” highlights how glaciers are critical to life and how we must work together to put glacier preservation at the core of our plans to tackle the global water crisis.

 World Water Day is about the critical role water plays in sustaining life and fostering global development.
 It serves as a platform to advocate for equitable access to clean water and sanitation, promoting the well-being of both people and the planet.

-For decades, the Code Council’s codes and standards have addressed water-related issues, and the organization remains committed to working with member jurisdictions and industry partners to bring water-efficient products to market, help new homes and structures become more water-efficient, and spread the word about the need for improved water conservation.
+For decades, the Code Council’s codes and standards have addressed water-related issues, and the organization remains committed to working with member jurisdictions and industry partners to bring water-efficient products to market, help new homes and structures become more water-efficient and spread the word about the need for improved water conservation.

 Assisting With Water Conservation and Efficiency

 The Code Council’s PMG Code Action Committee’s Water Reuse Working Group was formed to address how on-site non-potable water reuse is becoming more predominant in the built environment.
 This diverse working group will continue to research all aspects of on-site water reuse, develop a roadmap and propose needed resources – including recommended updates to the International Codes® (I-Codes) – that are necessary to meet jurisdictions’ water reuse goals.
+Read about the future of on-site direct potable water reuse here.

 The Code Council and the Residential Energy Services Network (RESNET) collaborated to develop a water efficiency rating system, known as HERSH20, that builders can use in the U.S. to evaluate and market a home’s water usage efficiency.
 Since this program began, the organizations further developed the RESNET/ICC Standard 850-2020 Standard – Calculation and Labeling of the Water Use Performance of One- and Two-Family Dwellings Using the Water Rating Index and are developing the RESNET/ICC 1450 Standard – Remote Virtual Inspection for Energy and Water Performance in Buildings.